 John & Hannah Lee

 John and Hannah Lee have been missionaries with AFLC World Missions since 2018.
 John grew up on the mission field in Bangladesh and early on had a desire to work with global missions.
 While in Alaska, he met his wife Hannah, who also had her heart drawn to God’s work abroad by the testimony of missionaries in her church.
-John and Hannah have five children and their family live in Campo Maurao, Brazil.
+John and Hannah have five children and their family lives in Campo Mourão, Brazil.

 The Lee Family

 The Lees are excited to be a part of Christ’s work in Brazil.
 “As we have lived here,” John said, “we have witnessed a growing desire by Brazilians to plant more churches in other States.”
 The seminary is a vital piece in establishing free and living congregations throughout the country.
 John is eager to train the students at the seminary, giving them a foundation in the Word of God to be leaders in their future parishes.
 Each course at SETELL strives to equip the future Free Lutheran churches across Brazil.
 When foundational truths are taught, it affirms to the congregations that it is grace alone through faith in Jesus Christ that they are saved and not a righteousness that is earned.
 At the seminary, John will be teaching courses such as Systematic Theology and Biblical Greek.